Top day rides of the North Island

 Pou Herenga Tai Twin Coast Cycle Trail, Northland

 From the trail’s midpoint – Kaikohe – it’s mainly downhill to either coast.
 This fabulous day ride sees you start there and head westward to Horeke, following the rail trail through a tunnel, along meandering rivers, through native bush, and along a boardwalk to stunning Hokianga Harbour.
-If you can spare the time, take the detour to fascinating Wairere Boulders, or wander around the historic Māngungu Mission Station.
+If you can spare the time, take the detour to fascinating Wairere Boulders, wander around the historic Māngungu Mission Station, or hop on board the historic Ranui launch – it's so much more than a water taxi!
 42km, 3–5 hours, grade 2/easy–grade 3/intermediate

 Motu Trails, Eastern Bay of Plenty